 Enterprise social networks are also a great way for the sales field to communicate with the marketing team back at headquarters.
 Many teams already use Chatter’s file storage to build a library of marketing collateral, and marketing managers monitor and respond to questions posted to the Chatter feed.
 Posting video to Chatter gives marketing a new, powerful tool for updating the entire sales field at once, whether it’s on a new piece of collateral or updated competitive intelligence.
 Using Chatter’s commenting features allows marketing to get clear feedback from the field on their work and establishes greater transparency across the departments.

 When spending the majority of their time on the road or at a home office, sales can be an isolating job.
 Sales managers and executive teams can use video and Chatter to publicly celebrate top performers in front of an audience of their peers.
 Similarly, social media coordinators and customer service representatives can share customer praise from social media and support calls, to give everyone on the team a virtual “high five” for their great work.

 Of course, reps are frequently the ones with customer insights to share, so good news can travel two ways!

-Visionaries in enterprises across every industry are beginning to recognize the value of video beyond web conferencing—for social learning and sales enablement.
+Visionaries in enterprises across every industry are beginning to recognize the value of video beyond video conferencing—for social learning and sales enablement.
 Learn how Panopto’s new integrations with Salesforce.com and Chatter bring more engaging video communication to everyone in your organization through their smartphones and computers.
-Contact a member of our team today to schedule a demo or sign up for a free trial.
+Contact a member of our team today to sign up for a free trial.